engcang/FAST-LIO-SAM/README.md

     ```

 ## How to build and use
-+ Get the code, build `tbb` first, and then build the main code
++ Get the code and build
-    + `tbb` is only used for faster `pcl::transformPointCloud`, you can just remove it by replacing `tf_pcd` with `pcl::transformPointCloud`
     ```shell
     cd ~/your_workspace/src
     git clone https://github.com/engcang/FAST-LIO-SAM --recursive

-    cd FAST-LIO-SAM/third_party/tbb-aarch64
-    ./scripts/bootstrap-aarch64-linux.sh
-    cd build-aarch64
-    make -j16 && make install

-    cd ~/your_workspace
+    cd ..
     catkin build -DCMAKE_BUILD_TYPE=Release
     . devel/setup.bash
     ```